 For some research studies, families can participate by agreeing to share information gathered as part of their clinical care at the IWK Health Centre.
 Other studies rely on families who volunteer to visit our lab at the IWK, or to allow us to visit them/their children in their homes or preschools.
 In some of these studies, our research staff members or students play games with children that measure language, problem solving or other skills.
 Parents are often asked as part of our studies to complete written questionnaires or answer questions during an interview.
 Depending on the study, these might be questions about their children, or experiences with or opinions about health services.

 The following ARC studies are currently recruiting participants:

 Responding to the needs of youth with ASD in the Emergency Department: Stakeholder consultation and outcome measure development

-Recruiting children and teenagers with autism spectrum disorder who have visited the IWK Emergency Department during an emotional or behavioural crisis.
-To learn more about participating, please call the Autism Research Centre at 902-470-7275 or e-mail us at firstname.lastname@example.org.
+Recruiting parents of children and teenagers with autism spectrum disorder who have visited the IWK Emergency Department during an emotional or behavioural crisis in the last two years.
+To learn more about participating, please call the Autism Research Centre at 902-470-7275 or e-mail us at email@example.com.

 Attention control and emotional regulation in infant siblings

 Recruiting 6- to 12-month-old siblings of children with a diagnosis of ASD, and 6- to12-month-old siblings of children with no family history of ASD.
 To learn more about participating, please call Stacey at 902-470-7275 or email at firstname.lastname@example.org